walles/batterylogger/README.md

 * Make sure the service notifies the data holder about OS / kernel upgrades.

+* See if we can detect enabling / disabling of Google Now.

 * Find out how to find model X-coordinate for an in-graph click.
 This would be used for showing event details when we click them.
 Try using